The Signs

 Pharaoh was unwilling to release his labor supply.

 Pharaoh thought himself a god.
 He believed he could do whatever he wanted to with individuals or entire peoples.
-He needed to learn the difficult lesson: there exists a Source of Power beyond the self.
+He needed to learn there was a Source of Power beyond himself.

-In either case, whether affected by humans, divine or a combination, our redemption could not take place without a struggle.
-Due to that struggle, and the resultant loss of life, we take drops from our full cups of wine - this, then, symbolizes the diminution of our joy.
+Thus, our redemption did not take place without a struggle.
+Due to that struggle, the resultant plagues and loss of life, we take drops from our full cups of wine-this, then, symbolizes the diminution of our joy.

 We remember also those who have died in their struggle for freedom.
 Our joy is diminished because of their sacrifice.